-Introduction to Bayesian hierarchical modelling using R (IBHM04) FREE ACCOMMODATION AVAILABLE
+ONLINE COURSE – Introduction to Bayesian hierarchical modelling using R (IBHM04) This course will be delivered live

 This course will cover introductory hierarchical modelling for real-world data sets from a Bayesian perspective.
 These methods lie at the forefront of statistics research and are a vital tool in the scientist’s toolbox.
 The course focuses on introducing concepts and demonstrating good practice in hierarchical models.
 All methods are demonstrated with data sets which participants can run themselves.
 Participants will be taught how to fit hierarchical models using the Bayesian modelling software Jags and Stan through the R software interface.
 The course covers the full gamut from simple regression models through to full generalised multivariate hierarchical structures.
 A Bayesian approach is taken throughout, meaning that participants can include all available information in their models and estimates all unknown quantities with uncertainty.
 Participants are encouraged to bring their own data sets for discussion with the course tutors.